Kuriankkr/Data-Enginnering-Project/Cloud Data Warehouses/Project Data Warehouse/README.md

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
 This project thus requires script setting up a Data Warehouse on a Redshift cluster.

 During this project a database and its relevant tables were setup.
-Before the final tables are setup there are intermediate staging tables setup.
-From which data is staging intp the final tables.
+Before the final tables are setup the data is shifted into intermediate staging tables.
+From which data is moved to the final redshift database.

 ![Udacity_TablesJPG](https://github.com/Kuriankkr/Udacity-Nanodegree-Data-Engineering/blob/master/Cloud%20Data%20Warehouses/Project%20Data%20Warehouse/Udacity_TablesJPG.JPG)